Qardruss/Drop-Engine/README.md

 This is the repository for Friday Night Funkin' Drop Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
 And a completely reworked engine, reworked again.
 Drop Engine is a fork of [Kade Engine](https://github.com/KadeDev/Kade-Engine), reworked. **THIS USES A OLD VERSION OF KADE ENGINE**
 I'm too lazy to put the executable here, compile it yourself (go to 'building instructions') or go to releases to download the web version (double-click the index.html file and it will open in your web browser -- UPDATE on this, I'm building the executable, uploading it soon. -- UPDATE 2.
-Uploaded executable
+Uploaded executable, dowload [here](https://github.com/Qardruss/Drop-Engine/releases/tag/v1.0-beta-pe)

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371